2021 Super2 Series

 The 2021 Super2 & Super3 Series was an Australian motor racing competition for Supercars, which is being staged as a support series to the 2021 Supercars Championship.
 It was the twenty-second running of the Supercars Development Series, the second tier of competition in Supercars racing.
 2021 saw Super3 entries competing alongside Super2 Series cars as a class for the first time within the series which also marked at the same time as the fourteenth running of the Super3 Series itself (Formerly the Kumho Tyre V8 Touring Car Series before officially becoming a third-tier Supercars Series in 2019 as the Kumho Tyre Super3 Series).

 Broc Feeney won the Super2 Series championship.

-Matt McLean won the Rookie of Year.

-Matt McLean won the Mike Kable Young Gun Award.
+Matt McLean won the Rookie of Year and the Mike Kable Young Gun Award.

-Declan Fraser retired from the final round after a big crash in Practice 2.

-Angelo Mouzouris retired from the final round after a big crash in Qualifying 2.

 Nash Morris won the Super3 Series championship with a race to spare.